garrandall/popular-music-data/tracks/let-me-try-again--laisse-moi-le-temps--frank-sinatra.md

 To try and go it all alone
 There's no sense to life without you
 Now all I do is just exist
-And think about the chance ive missed
+And think about the chance I've missed
 To beg is not an easy task
 But pride is such a foolish mask